CoreBiz365/nfclinks/README.md

 ## Redirect Behavior

-All NFC tags (BizTags) will redirect to `https://app.biz365.ai/signup` with the following parameters:
+**Default Behavior**: All NFC tags (BizTags) redirect to `https://app.biz365.ai/signup` by default.

+**Custom Redirects**: Users can set custom redirect URLs for their BizTags.
+When a custom URL is set, the NFC tag will redirect to that URL instead of the default signup page.

+**Tracking Parameters**: All redirects include the following parameters:
 - `bizcode` - The BizCode of the NFC tag
 - `nfc_uid` - The UID of the NFC tag
 - `ref` - Referral parameter (if provided)